vera-rykalina/rki_subtyping/Documentation/marp.md

 ```
 ---
 # InputFasta Folder
-Prodive this folder with files as listed:
+Prodive this folder with files as listed (from NGS pipeline):
 ```sh
 InputFasta/
 ├── MS95_ENV_20.fasta